Please find temporary updates regarding Embassy operations and information here due to the Defense Law and COVID-19 in Jordan.

 To know when the Embassy has received the UT-card please see contact information.

 You can then pick up your UT-card in person and do not forget to bring your passport.
 You can also authorize (give power of attorney to) another person to receive the UT-card on your behalf.
 The power of attorney has to be signed by the applicant / holder of permit and must be presented for the Embassy as well as a copy of the passport.
 You find the power of attorney at the top of this page.
-If you authorize DHL to pick up the card you must pay for the transportation costs yourself.

 If you obtain a permit to work in Sweden a family member (e.g. husband/wife and unmarried children under 21) may be granted a residence permit for the same period of time.
 If you receive a permit for at least six months, members of your family can also obtain work permits.
 Family members who are granted a residence permit need a residence permit card (see above).